zio/zio-schema/docs/overview/understanding.md

 - type of the fields: String and Int
 - type of the structure: Person

-ZIO-Schema tries to reify the concept of structure for datatypes by turning the above information into values.
+ZIO Schema tries to reify the concept of structure for datatypes by turning the above information into values.

 Not only for case classes, but also for other types like collections, tuples, enumerations etc.